netsec-ethz/rains/design-topologies.md

 new memcached servers can be added to or removed from the system without interrupting the service.
 All servers answering client queries use the same distributed caches and thus, have less cache misses.
-New servers are not slower in answering queries than current once as they do not start with an empty cache.
+New servers are not slower in answering queries than current ones as they do not start with an empty cache.

 - Issue: How does a client know which of the name servers are for answering queries and which are for pushing assertions.
 Probably two components are